dahvreinhart/perspective/README.md

 ## Running the app

-( ! ) Ensure you have MongDB runing locally before sarting the app.
+( ! ) Ensure you have a MongoDB server running locally before sarting the app.

 ```bash
 # development